Thraetaona/Oxidized-Skies/README.md

 - Has a Procedurally Generated Universe including Hundreds of sectors to explore.
 - Features an ever growing list of parts such as shield generators and cargo holds which you can use to customize your ship with.
 - Has fun story driven events that occur Dynamically based on user's progress and status.
-- Has a detailed wiki with everything from the basics and game controls to plugin developments.
+- Has a detailed wiki explaining everything from the basics and game controls to plugin developments.
 - Runs Smoothly on Low end devices as long as you are using one of the Major Up to date Browsers.
 - Even the most negligible action has influence on the Envrironment and will affect your gameplay.